 Inward treaty reinsurance premiums comprise both proportional and non-proportional treaties.
 In respect of reinsurance premiums relating to proportional treaties, it is recognised on the basis of periodic advices received from the cedants given that the periodic advices reflect the individual underlying risks being incepted and reinsured at various inceptions dates of these risks and contractually accounted for, as such to reinsurers under the terms of the proportional treaties.
-In respect of reinsurance premiums relating to non-proportional treaties which cover losses occurring during a specified treaty period, the inwards treaty reinsurance premiums already established at the start of the treaty period under the non-proportional treaty contract.
+In respect of reinsurance premiums relating to non-proportional treaties which cover losses occurring during a specified treaty period, the inwards treaty reinsurance premium are recognised based on the contractual premiums already established at the start of the treaty period under the non-proportional treaty contract.